 The board of directors

-The principles for remuneration set out in these guidelines shall apply to arrangements entered into following the adoption of the guidelines by the annual shareholders’ meeting, as well as to any changes made in existing agreements following the adoption of the guidelines.
+The guidelines for remuneration shall apply to arrangements entered into following the adoption of the guidelines for remuneration by the annual shareholders’ meeting, as well as to any changes made in existing agreements following the adoption of the guidelines for remuneration.